Motivic integration and Milnor fiber: Thom-Sebastiani formula

-where the new Grothendieck groups are constructed as before.
-Consequently, all the operations on $\ggk^{\vta, n} \Var_{\C}$ that will appear below may be considered as defined on $\ggk^{\mu_{n/\lambda}} \Var_{\G_m}$ via this isomorphism.
-As is the case with \cite[Proposition~2.6]{guibert2006}, the point here is that $\ggk^{\mu_{n/\lambda}} \Var_{\G_m}$ is much closer to objects that have been studied extensively in the literature and hence for which we have a deeper understanding. \end{rem}
+As in \cite{guibert2006}, the point here is that $\ggk^{\hat \mu} \Var_{\G_m}$ is much closer to objects that have been studied extensively in the literature and hence for which we have a deeper understanding. \end{rem}